-Treat yourself to the sights, sounds, tastes, and smells at the otherworldly Ion Orchard.
+Treat yourself to the sights, sounds, tastes, and smells at Ion Orchard.

 What can you expect at Ion Orchard?

 - Great views – Ion Orchard provides several opportunities for its visitors to see the beautiful Singapore skyline.
-Take a walk while admiring the view from the garden on the ninth floor, or step out onto Ion Sky, the mall’s observation deck on the 55th and 56th
+Take a walk while admiring the view from the garden on the ninth floor.
+For an even better view, step out onto Ion Sky, the mall’s observation deck on the 55th and 56th

 - Free art exhibitions – Located on the fourth floor, Ion art is the mall’s effort to feature contemporary art and design from Asian creators.
 Pieces shown here are diverse and range from sculpture to multi-media art.

-- A culinary history lesson – The “Food & Heritage Trail” culinary event introduces diners to traditional Singaporean cuisines and local delicacies.
+- A culinary history lesson – The “Food & Heritage Trail” culinary event showcases traditional Singaporean cuisines and local delicacies.
 Be sure to sign up for this special experience.